NewtonPlus - A Fast Big Number Square Root Function

 World's Fastest Square Root for Big Numbers?

 The World's fastest for Java and C#...
 I think so.
-But this project is not the world's fast square root.
+But this project is not the world's fastest square root.

 The fastest that I have found is the GMP Square Root.
 It is considerably faster.
-GMP/MPIR is likely faster because it is written in assembly and c – both low-level languages.
-When writing in asm/c, the hardware architecture can be used to its fullest, including SSE/MXX 128-bit instructions/registers, optimizing cache, and other close-to-metal tricks/instructions.
+GMP/MPIR is likely faster because it is written in assembly and C – both low-level languages.
+When writing in asm/c, the hardware architecture can be used to its fullest, including SSE/AVX 128-bit instructions/registers, optimizing cache, and other close-to-metal tricks/instructions.

 Here are some very rough comparisons: (in ns)